-Policy 110: Discrimination, Harassment and Retaliation
+Policy 110: Discrimination and Harassment

 Policy 110 prohibits all forms of discrimination and harassment based on protected class status.
 This policy also prohibits all forms of retaliation against any individual because of their participation in the reporting, investigation, or adjudication of alleged violations of this policy.

 Policy 110 applies to all members of the Appalachian State University community including students, faculty, and staff, as well as visitors and contractors.
 Further, Appalachian has authority to address any prohibited conduct, as outlined in this policy, that occurs on university premises.
-Appalachain also reserves the right to address off-campus behavior prohibited by this policy when it is determined that the off-campus behavior is detrimental to the campus community and its educational mission.
+Appalachian also reserves the right to address off-campus behavior prohibited by this policy when it is determined that the off-campus behavior is detrimental to the campus community and its educational mission.

 Code of Student Conduct